-- 3.1.
-Funding strategies for capital projects include: - 3.1.1.
-Pay-as-You-Go strategy is a provision of tax funding that is transferred from operating to capital in the year the project is funded.
-Pay-as-you-go reduces reliance on debt and provides a mechanism to fund ongoing capital needs of assets that have a shorter lifecycle.

-- 3.1.2.
-Reserves/Reserve Funds strategy includes annual transfers from the operating budget (sourced from tax-levy, user rates and fees, grant funding, or development charges (DCs),) to capital reserves or reserve funds to build a source of funds for future capital projects and to smooth tax levy requirements. - 3.1.3.
-Debt financing a capital project and the type of debt financing instrument will be informed by evaluating the cost-benefits of using debt, and considering factors such as fiscal sustainability, fiscal health, aversion to debt, the expected useful life of the asset.
-Such financing must comply with legislation and the Corporate Debt Policy (12.C.09). - 3.2.
-Funding strategies for capital project costs, including future lifecycle costs and other operational cost impacts, will align with the Financial Sustainability Guiding Principles, and related fiscal policies: - 3.2.1.
-Infrastructure renewal or replacement projects are eligible to be funded by pay-as-you-go, reserves/reserve funds and/or debt financing. - 3.2.2.
-Growth-related capital projects are eligible to be funded by reserves/reserve funds and/or debt financing. - 3.2.3.
-City building and other new capital projects may be funded through existing budget off-sets, pay-as-you-go, or reserves/reserve funds as applicable.
+- a) Funding strategies for capital projects include: - i) Pay-as-You-Go strategy is a provision of tax funding that is transferred from operating to capital in the year the project is funded.
+Pay-as-you-go reduces reliance on debt and provides a mechanism to fund ongoing capital needs of assets that have a shorter lifecycle. - ii) Reserves/Reserve Funds strategy includes annual transfers from the operating budget (sourced from Tax-Levy, User Rates and Fees, grant funding, or development charges (DCs),) to capital reserves or reserve funds to build a source of funds for future capital projects and to smooth tax levy requirements. - iii) Debt financing a capital project and the type of debt financing instrument will be informed by evaluating the cost-benefits of using debt, and considering factors such as fiscal sustainability, fiscal health, aversion to debt, the expected useful life of the asset.
+Such financing must comply with legislation and the Corporate Debt Policy (12.C.09). - b) Funding strategies for capital project costs, including future lifecycle costs and other operational cost impacts, will align with the Financial Sustainability Guiding Principles, and related fiscal policies: - i) Infrastructure renewal or replacement projects are eligible to be funded by pay-as-you-go, reserves/reserve funds and/or debt financing. - ii) Growth-related capital projects are eligible to be funded by reserves/reserve funds and/or debt financing.

+iii) City building and other new capital projects may be funded through existing budget off-sets, pay-as-you-go, or reserves/reserve funds as applicable.
 Eligibility for debt financing, if required, is guided by the Corporate Debt Policy.

-4. Budget Controls
+4) Budget Controls

-- 4.1.
-The budget as approved by Council establishes the capital spending authority, subject to applicable City policies that govern procurement, project management and finances, and relevant laws and legislation. - 4.2.
-Capital project budget amendments must be approved by Council unless the amendment is fiscally neutral and of an administrative nature. - 4.3.
-Budget amendments that materially change the scope of a Council approved capital project, change in funding type/source, cancel an approved project, add a new capital project, or are otherwise non-administrative require Council approval. - 4.4.
-The CFO has the authority, subject to applicable legislation and policy, to determine the appropriate funding source(s) for capital budgets. - 4.5.
-Delegated authority to approve or recommend administrative budget amendments is outlined in Appendix A of this policy. - 4.6.
-Allocation of remaining balances for a capital project after project completion is at the discretion of the CFO, subject to any legal requirements that may dictate how remaining funds should be spent.

-4.7.
-When an approved capital project is cancelled or closed, the unused funding and remaining funding commitment will be returned to its original source.
+- a) The budget as adopted establishes the capital spending authority, subject to applicable City policies that govern procurement, project management and finances, and relevant laws and legislation. - b) Capital project budget amendments must be approved by Council unless the amendment is fiscally neutral and of an administrative nature. - c) Budget amendments that materially change the scope of a Council approved capital project, change in funding type/source, cancel an approved project, add a new capital project, or are otherwise non-administrative require Council approval. - d) The CFO has the authority, subject to applicable legislation and policy, to determine the appropriate funding source(s) for capital budgets. - e) Delegated authority to approve or recommend administrative budget amendments is outlined in Appendix A of this policy. - f) Allocation of remaining balances for a capital project after project completion is at the discretion of the CFO, subject to any legal requirements that may dictate how remaining funds should be spent. - g) When an approved capital project is cancelled or closed, the unused funding and remaining funding commitment will be returned to its original source.

-5. Budget Monitoring and Reporting
+5) Budget Monitoring and Reporting

-- 5.1.
-The CFO will report bi-annually to Council on the status of capital projects, inyear administrative capital budget amendments, and performance versus budget. - 5.2.
-Department Heads, in consultation with Finance Staff, will prepare and submit a Report to Council to approve all non-administrative amendments to approved capital project budgets, unless it is included in the annual budget approval.
+- a) The CFO will report bi-annually to Council on the status of capital projects, inyear administrative capital budget amendments, and performance versus budget. - b) Department Heads, in consultation with Finance Staff, will prepare and submit a Report to Council to approve all non-administrative amendments to approved capital project budgets, unless it is included in the annual budget approval.